HOME • SEARCH • EMAIL • ABOUT

 TAMIL: Pedapal.

-TELUGU: Adavi potla.
+TELUGU: Adavi potla, Potlakaaya.

-THAI: Buap khom, Ma noi cha.
+THAI: Buap khom, Buap nguu ma noi, Ma noi cha.

 Botany

 Melon-melonan is a climbing, herbaceous vine, 5 to 6 meters high.
 Stems are green, 4-angled, slightly hairy, and faintly disagreeable in odor.
 Roots are somewhat tuberous and whitish.
 Leaves are somewhat hairy on both surfaces, rounded, 7 to 14 centimeters long and broad, 3- to 5-lobed, the lobes being broad, rounded or obtuse, the sinuses broad or narrow and rounded; and the base broadly heart-shaped.
 Staminate inflorescences are long-peduncled and axillary with 6 to 15 flowers.
 Calyx-tube is dilated above, about 1 centimeter long, green, and hairy.
 Petals are white, fimbriate, oblong, about 1.3 centimeters long.
 Pistillate flowers occur singly in the axils of the leaves.
-Fruits is ellipsoid, 3 to 4.5 centimeters long, 2.5 to 3 centimeters in diameter, green and mottled with longitudinal gray stripes when young, and orange-red when mature.
-Seeds are half-ellipsoid, somewhat compressed, undulate, hard, rugose, nearly 1 centimeter long, and imbedded in a soft, foetid, bitter and red pulp.
+Fruit is ellipsoid, 3 to 4.5 centimeters long, 2.5 to 3 centimeters in diameter, green and mottled with longitudinal gray stripes when young, and orange-red when mature.
+Seeds are half-ellipsoid, somewhat compressed, undulate, hard, rugose, nearly 1 centimeter long, and embedded in a soft, foetid, bitter and red pulp.

 Distribution